tolikcode/andriydruk.github.io/content/post/introduction-to-c-for-android-developers.md

 }
 ~~~

-Compile this strange .c file in object
+Compile this strange .c file into object

 ~~~sh
 ./toolchain/bin/clang fast-inverse-square-root.c -c
 ~~~

-This command will compile .c file to .o file (object).
-It's an intermediate object that will be used for creation static library.
-For more deeper understanding what objects are we will use nm utility:
+This command will compile .c file into .o file (object).
+It's an intermediate object that will be used for creation of a static library.
+For deeper understanding what objects are we will use nm utility:

 > The nm command can report the list of symbols in a given library.
 It works on both static and shared libraries.
 For a given library nm can list the symbol names defined, each symbol's value, and the symbol's type.
 It can also identify where the symbol was defined in the source code (by filename and line number), if that information is available in the library (see the -l option).
 The symbol type is displayed as a letter; lowercase means that the symbol is local, while uppercase means that the symbol is global (external).